- Problems with thinking and memory can have a wide range of causes.

 Exercise regularly.
 You should aim to do at least 150 minutes of moderate aerobic activity every week (for example 30 minutes on five days a week).
 Moderate activity will raise your heart rate and make you breathe faster and feel warmer.
 It includes activities like walking fast, dancing, gardening and cycling.
 Studies show that regular physical exercise in middle-aged or older adults reduces the risk of developing dementia.

 Keep your brain active with puzzles, quizzes, reading, learning a new skill or anything else you enjoy that stimulates your mind.

 Stay socially active.
 Make an effort to see friends and family, get involved in activities, join a club, or volunteer for a charity.
 It’s important to strengthen and extend social networks as you get older.

 The risk of cognitive problems increases as you get older.
 Because of genetic factors, you are at greater risk if a close family member has had cognitive impairment or dementia.
 Women are at greater risk.

 Having any of these health conditions puts you at increased risk: raised cholesterol, diabetes, high blood pressure, atherosclerosis (hardening of the arteries), stroke or transient ischaemic attack (‘mini-stroke’).
 Having previously had depression increases the risk of cognitive impairment later in life.

 The lifestyle factors mentioned in the previous section are also important.

 Cognitive impairment in people living with HIV

 As well as the risk factors mentioned above, having previously had a very low CD4 count raises the risk of HIV-associated cognitive disorder.
-This may have happened before being diagnosed with HIV and taking treatment.
-Good adherence to effective HIV treatment lowers the risk.

 - asymptomatic – tiny changes which aren’t noticeable in daily life